-Table 2: Housing Land Requirements 2 2: Housing Land Requirements 2024-2029 Private Social rented All tenure A Housing Supply Target (2024-29) 750 400 1,150 B Housing Land Requirement (2024-29) 860 460 1,320 C Surplus from 2017-2024 +494 +173 +667 D Additions from Established Supply 765 371 1,136 E Total supply (C+D) 1,259 544 1,803 F SURPLUS 2024-2029 (B - E) +399 +84 +483
+Table 2: Housing Land Requirement 2024 - 2030

+Private Social All

+Rented Tenure

+A Housing Supply Target (2024 - 2030) 900 480 1,380

+B Housing Land Requirement (2024 - 2030) (A + 15%) 1,035 552 1,587

+C Surplus from 2017- 2024 +85 +149 +234

+D Supply 2024-2030 1,756 235 1,991

+E Total Supply (C+D) 1,841 384 2,225

+F Surplus 2024 - 2029 (E-B) +806 -168 +638

-Table 2 above sets out the land supply position over the plan period from 2024 to 2029.
-The Housing Land Requirement for this period will be met by carrying over the surplus from the 2017-24 period and from additional land from the established supply.
-The post-2024 land supply in the 2017 Housing Land Audit indicates a significant amount of land in the private sector.
-It has been assumed less than a third of this land will produce completions in the 2024-29 period.
-In terms of social rented sites, which tend not to be identified so far in advance as those for the private sector, the sites in the established land supply have been augmented by longer-term proposals identified in the Strategic Housing Investment Programme.
+Table 2 above sets out the land supply position over the plan period from 2024 to 2030.
+The Housing Land Requirement for this period will be met by carrying over the surplus from the 2019-24 period and from additional land from the established supply and windfall sites.
+The post-2024 land supply in the 2019 Housing Land Audit indicates a significant amount of land in the private sector.
+It has been assumed less than a third of this land will produce completions in the 2024-30 period.
+In terms of social rented sites, which tend not to be identified so far in advance as those for the private sector, the sites in the established land supply have been augmented by some longer-term proposals identified in the Strategic Housing Investment Programme.

-The existing housing land supply offers a generous supply of land for housing when compared to both the private and the social rented housing land requirement for the first five years of the land and beyond to 2029.
-The conclusion that there is enough land to meet the requirements is reflected in Homes for Scotland's response to the Main Issues Report.
+The existing housing land supply offers a generous supply of land for housing across West Dunbartonshire when compared to both the private and the social rented housing land requirement for the first five years of the land and beyond to 2030.
+However, Clydeplan also sets individual requirements for the Dumbarton/Vale of Leven housing market area and the Greater Glasgow North and West housing sub-market area (which includes Clydebank).
+At the time of adoption, a significant short-term shortfall was evident in the private housing land supply in the Clydebank area.

 An assessment of all the development opportunities in this Plan was undertaken as part of the preparation of Local Development Plan 2.
 This suggested the de-allocation of some sites in the established supply, which are no longer expected to deliver new housing and have been therefore removed.
-In addition, although not needing to identify any additional land allocations for housing, this Plan has identified a number of small to medium sites, identified within Schedules 2 and 3, which will add to the range and choice of housing sites on offer in the 2017 effective land supply.
+In addition this Plan has identified a number of small to medium sites, identified within Schedules 2 and 3, which will add to the range and choice of housing sites on offer in the 2019 effective land supply.